SAP Articles

 Step 4: Reference Checks and Real Stories

-• Ask what went well.
+• Ask what went smoothly.

 • Ask where they struggled.